 Work can be a pain in more ways than one.
 Adding back, neck, and shoulder pain to the existing stress of your job only makes things worse.
+Implementing tips for a spine-supporting workspace can make all the difference in your daily routine.

 1. Perfect Your Posture